Children are always learning. The world around us is always teaching. Sometimes we just need to slow down, stop and listen to learn.

 Life under a log looks great for the colder fall weather.
 The leaves are falling, plant life is decaying, and we are often found hiking through the woods.

 In my part of Canada, the birds are getting ready to leave.
 Building the bird feeder and tracking those that stay look like it will be a great fun fall/winter activity.
 My mother-in-law always has feeders and the children have helped fill them.
+Check out how I used this resource to help me build my first Unit Study!

 Using the printable sheets along with the books, apps, and other resources in the book will allow a deeper study of our feathered friends.